Ways With A Needle

 Three highly creative stitchers are combining to fill the studio gallery space with their works and ideas.

-It will be brilliant as it has been two years in the making hence the title.
+It is quite brilliant as it has been two years in the making hence the title.

 There is a back story statement about the exhibition: